faramarz-zabihian/Leaderboard/README.md

 **Steps:**

-1. Lookup the last score, remove player from that groupin utility d
+1. Lookup the last score, remove player from that group.
 2. Lookup the new score, or create a new one, and add the player
 3. Look for the score groups that must be notified